EV Charging - As Easy as Just Plugging in

 National policies to support 100% electric vehicle sales.

-The Zero Emission Transportation Association (ZETA) is a federal coalition focused on advocating for 100% EV sales by 2030.
+The Zero Emission Transportation Association (ZETA) is a federal coalition focused on advocating for 100% EV sales.
 Enacting policies that drive EV adoption will create hundreds of thousands of jobs, secure American global EV manufacturing dominance, drastically improve public health, and significantly reduce carbon pollution.